ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/locations/endless_corner.md

 CLASS: location
+TITLE: Endless Corner

-# The Endless Corner Coffee shop
+The Endless Corner Coffee shop

 In a near down street corner of FBI building, The Endless Corner is the favorite lair special agents.